 While there is no reason for a complete restriction on physical activities during IVF treatment, it is important that you keep your exercise routine to a low-impact and low-intensity zone during the cycle.

 Anaerobic exercises are high-impact.
 They include high-intensity interval training (HIIT), sprint, weight lifting, and push-ups.
-Just like cardio training, anaerobic exercises may strain the reproductive system and reduce the chance of pregnancy.
-Besides, anaerobic training works the thigh and calf muscles.
+Just like cardiovascular training, anaerobic exercises may strain the reproductive system and reduce the chance of pregnancy.
+In addition, anaerobic training works the thigh and calf muscles.
 This can interrupt blood flow and damage the reproductive organs.

 Any injury or strain to the abdomen can lead to a poor reproductive condition.
-Hence, experts prohibit abdominal workouts like crunch, dead bug, and plank throughout IVF treatment.
+Hence, experts prohibit abdominal workouts like crunches, dead bug, and planks throughout IVF treatment.